 You can find all the information about server activity, database and the number of users registered in the Log.nsf file.
 This file is used to control Log file size, view the file, find out the Log file and to store any additional information in the file.

 IBM Notes Archive.nsf contains archives of mailbox messages.
 Archive process copies old Lotus Notes emails into a different location on a computer if IBM Notes runs out of space.
 It enhances the performance of IBM Notes and provides free space to your IBM Notes account.

 Desktop8.ndk keeps the cached copy of those items in databases that any you access through bookmarks.
 In the prior editions of IBM Notes, Desktop8.ndk file was termed as Desktop.dsk.

 Deleting Desktop8.ndk recreates the file automatically when you start a new session of IBM Notes.
 The new data replaces the old data stored in the file.

 Headline.nsf stores all the headlines database.
 This file is in Data Directory folder of Lotus Notes and is created automatically by the Headline.ntf template.

 It also allows the user to get real-time updates also.

 Recommended Blog: Lotus Notes VS Outlook: A Lotus Notes And Outlook Comparison

 IBM Notes or Lotus Notes is a client-server software platform and is used by many organizations.
 It has evolved a lot since 1989.
-Because of its unmatched security through encryption IBM Notes is one of the most used e-mail client.
-In this article, we have discussed about evolution of Lotus Notes to IBM Notes, NSF files, its types, and the role these files play in maintaining IBM Notes Database.
+Because of its unmatched security through encryption, IBM Notes is one of the most used e-mail clients.
+In this article, we have discussed the evolution of Lotus Notes to IBM Notes, NSF files, its types, and the role these files play in maintaining IBM Notes Database.